Mlrobinson1993/Punk/README.md

 - Mediatr

 ##### Why?
-- clear separation of commands and queries, resulting in a scalable and maintainable codebase.
+- Clear separation of commands and queries, resulting in a scalable and maintainable codebase.

 #### Front End
 - Composables pattern